-We teach students how to say something powerful in that space.
-With over 20+ years of experience, our advisors understand how admissions officers evaluate essays – and how to guide students toward impactful writing.
+We teach students how to say something powerful inside those limits.
+With over 20+ years of experience, our advisors understand how admissions officers evaluate essays and how to guide students toward writing that earns its space.

-The Common App essay has a strict 650-word maximum, with a minimum of 250 words required for submission.
+- The Common App personal statement allows a strict 650-word maximum, with a 250-word minimum required for submission.

-The 2025–2026 Common App essay prompts remain unchanged and give students several options, including a topic of their choice.
+- The 2025–2026 essay prompts remain unchanged from the prior cycle, giving students seven options including a topic of their choice.

-Supplemental essays and the activities section have their own limits, making concise, high-impact writing essential across the application.
+- Supplemental essays, activities, and honors each have their own limits, so concise, high-impact writing matters throughout the application.

-Students can stay within the word limit by following a structured process—brainstorming, outlining, drafting, and revising—while cutting repetition and focusing on one clear theme.
+- Students stay within the limit by following a structured process: brainstorm, outline, draft, and revise, while cutting repetition and holding to one theme.

 Official Common App Essay Word Limit 2025–2026